 This dish absolutely makes sense.
 These two cuisines have so much in common rooted in the similarities of Iranian and Japanese cultures around food.

-The attention to detail and the human touch known as Wabi-Sabi in Japanese is a fundamental in both cuisines.
+The attention to detail and the human touch known as Wabi-Sabi in Japanese is fundamental in both cuisines.
 The balanced mild flavours, beautiful aromas, and freshness are the distinctive features of food from both Persian and Japanese cooking.

 We literally licking our plates clean!